njonsson/cape/README.markdown

       mirror_rake_tasks 'bar:baz'
     end

+### Mirror Rake tasks into a Capistrano namespace

 Cape plays friendly with the Capistrano DSL for organizing Rake tasks in Capistrano namespaces.
+Note that Cape statements must be executed within a `Cape` block.

+    # config/deploy.rb

+    require 'cape'

     # Use an argument with the Cape block, if you want to or need to.
     namespace :rake_tasks do